Last update: 1 year ago

 How to clean window sill mould

-- Equip with a safety kit – first off, make sure you won’t accidentally burn yourself with the acidic detergents.
+- Equip with a safety kit – First off, make sure you don’t accidentally burn yourself with the acidic detergents.
 Put on rubber gloves to protect your hands.
-If you prefer to be extra careful, a pair of glass goggles from the convenience store will do the job, as well as a face mask for extra protection against inhaling the mould spores.
+If you prefer to be extra careful, a pair of glass goggles from the convenience store will do the job, as well as a face mask for extra protection against inhaling mould spores.
 You never know how much mould has accumulated and how long you will have to scrub it off.

-- Let air in – before you tackle the dirt, open the windows and ventilate the place.
+- Let air in – Before you tackle the dirt, open the windows and ventilate the place.
 This way some of the mould spores will fall outside.
-Leave it open for the whole cleaning and then some – this way the detergent fumes will evaporate as well.
+Leave the window open while and after cleaning for some time – this way the detergent fumes will evaporate as well.

-- Dry and wipe – take some time for the window sill to dry out and then scrub off the mould that’s still hanging there.
+- Dry and wipe – Let the window sill dry out and then scrub off the mould that’s still hanging there.
 Use the rag, dipped in clean water.
-Before you close the window, make sure you left the sill to dry completely.
+Before you close the window, make sure you let the sill air dry completely.

-- Sand the window sill – if you’re cleaning mould off a wood, then you have to use sandpaper to scrape the last remaining black mould.
+- Sand the window sill – If you’re removing mould on wood window sills, use sandpaper to scrape the remaining mould stains.
 Remove the sawdust with your vacuum cleaner.
 It will take more time if the wood has been painted beforehand – you’ll have to prime and repaint it in order to completely restore its initial appearance.

 Leave a Reply